bitovi/academy/src/react-native/05-custom-components/custom-components.md

 ## Next steps

-Next we'll learn to pass arguments to our components through props.
+Next we’ll learn to pass arguments to our components through props.